-There are also life circumstances — including common events, such as unemployment — that might qualify you for a free credit report above and beyond those limited opportunities.
+There are also life circumstances — including common events such as unemployment — that might qualify you for a free credit report above and beyond those limited opportunities.

 You should pull your report at least annually and review it for errors and opportunities to boost your credit score.
 The contents of your report determine your credit score.
-And that score can determine everything from the interest rates for which you qualify to the jobs employers offer you.
+And that score can impact everything from the interest rates for which you qualify to the jobs employers offer you.

 Circumstances that may qualify you for a free credit report

 - A company has notified you within the past 60 days that it took adverse action against you — such as denying you credit, insurance or employment — based on your credit report.
 The notice will state which credit reporting company to contact for a free credit report.